martinjc/introduction-to-html-and-css/src/notes/writing-a-web-page.md

 </html>
 ```

-Now save this file as `index.html`, in a new directory named `Week1` inside your `cmt120-labs` directory.
+Now save this file as `index.html`, in a new directory named `Week1` inside your `intro-html-css` directory.
 Your file and directory structure should look like this:

 ```
-cmt120-labs
+intro-html-css
   |- Week1
      |- index.html
 ```